youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 ```

-Looks like the attacker can do his stuff now, as we see the creation of mimikatz.exe :
+With the av down, we see the succefull creation of mimikatz.exe :

 ```bash